robdyke/h2r2d2/content/posts/2021/2021-03-29-responsible-disclosure-part-1.md

 ---
-authors: [robdyke]
+author: "Rob Dyke"
-date: 2021-03-30
+date: 2021-03-30T00:00:00.000Z
-title: Responsible Disclosure - Part 1
+title: Responsible Disclosure
-description: "TL;DR. I found secret info on github, notified the owner, and found out the hard way that UK cyber law is broken.
-Part 1 of ...?"
+description: 'TL;DR. I found secret info on github, notified the owner, and found out the hard way that UK cyber law is broken.
+Part 1 of ...?'
 slug: responsible-disclosure
 categories: Disclosure
+lastmod: '2021-11-14'
 ---

 ## How it started

 Late February I discovered a public repository on github with a similar name to an Organisation I follow.
 Intrigued, I forked the repo and cloned it.
 I took a look at the `git log`.
 There were approximately 2 years of commits from three authors to two branches (`master` and `◼️◼️◼️◼️◼️◼️◼️◼️`).
 Although I didn't recognise the github user that published the repo, the email address of the Authors were familiar.